Freedom of Information

 If you have any questions about your rights under the Freedom of Information Act 2000 please contact the council's Information Rights Officer.

-You can also get information leaflets and advice from the links below.
+You can also get information leaflets and advice from the documents available to download below.

 Information Rights Officer